 - Apparel and/or jewelry with slogans or pictures which promote or relate to obscene or inappropriate ideas such as drugs, alcohol, tobacco, vulgarity, sexual implications, profanity, gang activity or violence.
-This includes apparel or jewelry that is construed to be inappropriate. - Blankets are not to be brought to school - Clothing which allows undergarments to be visible when the student is sitting or walking, white undergarment type T-shirts, biker shorts, cut-offs, tank tops, sleeveless shirts, mesh shirts over bare skin. - Shorts, skirts, dresses, and other clothing attire must be modest.
+This includes apparel or jewelry that is construed to be inappropriate. - Blankets are not to be brought to school - Clothing which allows undergarments to be visible when the student is sitting or walking, white undergarment type T-shirts, biker shorts, cut-offs, tank tops, mesh shirts over bare skin. - Shorts, skirts, dresses, and other clothing attire must be modest.
 Shirts, sweatshirts, etc, must not cover shorts if worn.
 No sagging of pants, shorts, etc. will be permitted.
 Students may not wear shorts or pants that expose any undergarments.
-Exposed areas of the body will result in administrative action and the student will be asked to change or request that other clothing be brought to school. - Exposed midriffs, necklines that are too low. - Hats, hoodies, sunglasses, etc., during any time throughout the school day while inside the school buildings.
+Exposed areas of the body will result in

+- administrative action and the student will be asked to change or request that other clothing be brought to school.
+Straps on sleeveless shirts must be at least 3 fingers width - Exposed midriffs, necklines that are too low. - Hats, hoodies, sunglasses, etc., during any time throughout the school day while inside the school buildings.